1921: The Tulsa Race Massacre

 Image Source: Library of Congress.

 The story of The Tulsa Massacre follows the same storyline as so much of the racially charged violence in the late nineteenth, early twentieth centuries.
 A successful Black community aroused jealousy and anger in the White population.
-False allegations were made accusing a young Black man of raping a young White woman and then plans for lynching the Black man were made.
-This became the excuse for then destroying millions in terms of property values and killing hundreds of innocent people.
+False allegations were made accusing a young Black man of attacking a young White woman and then plans for lynching the Black man were made.
+This became the excuse for subsequently destroying millions of dollars worth of property and murdering hundreds of innocent people.

 Listen

-The White mob rolled through Greenwood setting fires to businesses and homes, dropping bombs from planes, and killing Black residents that attempted to flee.
+The White mob attacked Greenwood setting fires to businesses and homes, dropping bombs from planes, and killing Black residents that attempted to flee.
 The local police deputized ordinary citizens with the intent to roundup Black residents.
-When the fire department arrived members of the mob held them at gunpoint (Tulsa Race Riot, 2001).
+When the fire department arrived members of the mob held them at gunpoint (Oklahoma Commission, 2001).
 White gunmen invaded homes and killed people in their sleep.

 The National Guard arrived the morning of June 1st, two days after the attack had begun.